 Also, you may contact us via email at firstname.lastname@example.org.

-- Students in grades 9 to 12 are provided transportation if their primary residence is more than 3.2 kilometres from Holy Trinity by direct route, a publicly maintained road or walkway.
+Students in grades 9 to 12 are provided transportation if their primary residence is more than 3.2 kilometers from Holy Trinity by direct route, a publicly maintained road or walkway.

-- Bus stop locations are no more than 1.6 kilometres away from a student's primary residence.
+Bus stop locations are no more than 1.6 kilometers away from a student's primary residence.

 Rules of Conduct on School Buses

 Video Camera & Digital Video Recording Devices on Buses School buses are equipped with video cameras and digital video recording devices to assist bus drivers and staff with dealing with misconduct on buses.
 Appeal of Suspension or Recommendation for Expulsion hearings may use video footage obtained on buses.
-You can read the Board's Transportation Policy (policy 1004) for additional details.
+You can read the Boards Student Transportation Policy (Policy 1300) for additional details.

 Cars & Motorized Vehicles on School Property